 Camp Kitchen – Get a load in the dishwasher.
 Sure you may not do this every time but take it as an opportunity to air out that camp kitchen and keep it nice.
 Again, toss it in and move on!

 Sleeping Bag – If you’re storing your sleeping bags correctly you are already at least pulling them out of the compression sack and putting them into a bigger bag so you don’t over compress the fill to keep the bag in good condition.
 We tend to hang ours up so, if you do this too, you probably only need to put your gear away as normal.
-If not, hang the bags up for the day, hang them on the deck if it’s dry, in a closet, or even over your shower rod (it’s not where they go for storage, this is just try dry them out).
+If not, hang the bags up for the day, hang them outside if it’s dry, in a closet, or even over your shower rod.
 If you don’t have space to hang them and it’s still raining, lay them out on the floor and flip them after a couple hours.
 (Hint: You can put a fan on any equipment so it dries faster).

 Sleeping Mat/Pillow – Easy.
 Do the same thing you’d do for your sleeping bag.
 Hang it, lay it out, get it dry, put it away and you are good for the next one.